fokot/scala-adventures/docs/guide/scala-guidelines.md

         .result
 ```

-better code (look only dataType was changed as we have constants in code, to get task we would need to read it from db):
+better code (look only dataTypeId was changed to dataType as we have constants in code, to get task we would need to read it from db):
 ```scala
 def getTaskDataForTask(taskId: ID, dataType: DataType): DBIO[Seq[TaskData]] =
   TaskDataTable